 Deepwater Horizon/BP Oil Spill: On April 20, 2010, the Mobile Offshore Drilling Unit Deepwater Horizon caught fire and later sank in the Gulf of Mexico, approximately 50 miles offshore of Louisiana.
-Spill control systems including the blow-out preventer failed and resulted in an 89-day release of crude oil, ultimately becoming the largest spill in U.S. history.
+Spill control systems, including the blow-out preventer, failed and resulted in an 89-day release of crude oil, ultimately becoming the largest oil spill in U.S. waters.

-Eugene Island Pipeline Spill: On July 26, 2009, oil was observed approximately 33 miles offshore and 60 miles southwest of Houma, Louisiana.
+Eugene Island Pipeline Spill: On July 26, 2009, oil was observed approximately 33 miles offshore and 60 miles southwest of Houma, La.
 The oil was subsequently identified as coming from a leak from the Eugene Island Pipeline System.
 An estimated 63,000 gallons of oil was released.
 Pre-approved dispersant was applied to the heaviest concentrations of the spill and a significant amount of skimming was done.
-In addition to identifying resources at risk, ERD provided trajectories and coordinated monitoring for efficacy of the dispersant application.
+In addition to identifying resources at risk, ERD provided trajectories and coordinated monitoring to ensure the applied dispersant was working effectively.

 Hurricanes Gustav and Ike: On September 1, 2008, Hurricane Gustav made landfall on the Louisiana coast, reaching into Florida with destructive rain bands and tornadoes.
 Only two weeks later, on September 13, 2008, Hurricane Ike made landfall during the early morning hours in the Galveston/Houston area of Texas.
 ERD provided scientific support to the USCG, EPA and FEMA in responding to the numerous incidents generated as a result of the storms.

-M/V Cosco Busan: The container ship M/V Cosco Busan struck the Bay Bridge in San Francisco Bay, California on November 7, 2007.
-An approximate 100-foot gash in the hull of the vessel resulted, and 58,000 gallons of fuel oil (IFO 380) was released into the water.
+M/V Cosco Busan: The container ship M/V Cosco Busan struck the Bay Bridge in San Francisco Bay, Calif., on November 7, 2007.
+An approximate 100-foot gash in the hull of the vessel resulted, and 58,000 gallons of fuel oil (IFO 380) were released into the water, which had toxic effects on spawning herring in the bay.
 NOAA's ERD staff responded, providing trajectory forecasts of oil movement, consultation on cleanup techniques, shoreline assessments, and coordination of weather forecasts and other science activities.

 More Information about Significant Responses